 - 2. When St.P parameter have a negative value, the limit will be applied to the cooling output(s) only. - 3.
 When a program with automatic start at Power ON and soft start function are programmed, the instrument performs both the functions at the same time.
 In other words, the program performs the first ramp, if the power calculated by PID is lower than the programmed limit, the instrument operates with the requested power.
-When the PID requires a power higher than the

-When the PID requires a power higher than the limit, the instrument will limit the power to the one programmed.

-- 4. The auto-tune function inhibits the soft start function. - 5.
-The Soft start function is available also when ON/OFF control is used.
+When the PID requires a power higher than the limit, the instrument will limit the power to the one programmed. - 4.
+Auto-tune function inhibits the soft start function. - 5.
+Soft-start function is available also when ON/OFF control is used.